obs145628/cle/middle-end-optis/README.md

 Extension to Local Value Numbering, that applyes to a path a basic blocks, each having only one predecessor.
 Engineer a Compiler Book.

+## tree-height-balancing (C++ / LLVM)

+Tree Height Balancing.
+Find in each block sequences of operations that correspondong to a tree of integer operations.
+Rebalance the tree, which should reduce the instruction dependencies.
+Engineer a Compiler Book.